sdc-china/IDA-doc/index.md

 The user stories are as below:

-1. As a Workflow Administrator, I want to be notified upon the status change or abnormal execution time of specific services that could help me take immediate actions on any outage.
-2. As a Workflow Administrator, I want to manipulate the in-flight instances more efficiently to do the run-time debug to fix the issues reported by business users easily.
+1. As a Workflow Administrator, I want to manipulate the in-flight instances more efficiently to do the run-time debug to fix the issues reported by business users easily.

 ### CICD Pipeline